diegofernandezmontesinos/pokedexDFM/Vitruve Technical Test (Frontend) 454ae1e75fd343089aa1c4773106a681.md

     - Ensure that both backend and frontend can be started independently.
 2. **Backend**:
-    - Implement a simple API using a class structure that persists data in browser storage.
+    - Implement a simple API using a class structure that persists data in browser storage.✅
-    - Provide endpoints for authentication (sign-up, sign-in, sign-out) and CRUD operations.
+    - Provide endpoints for authentication (sign-up, sign-in, sign-out) and CRUD operations.✅
-    - Use the PokeApi ([https://pokeapi.co/](https://pokeapi.co/)) to obtain all necessary data.
+    - Use the PokeApi ([https://pokeapi.co/](https://pokeapi.co/)) to obtain all necessary data. ✅
 3. **Frontend**:
     - Use Ionic (React) for the user interface. ✅
     - Style the app using PandaCSS.